gift-surg/lie_exponential/README.md

 It is worth remember that programming is always the choice of the single through the multiple, and the variety of options and possibilities it is not possible to include everything, nor to reach any ideal "best possible code".
-Albeit there are some principles that are a consequence of the need and the final aim.
+Albeit, there are some principles that are a consequence of the need and the final aim.

 This code is to be intended as a work in progress.
 It is not meant to be a final product, nor to be as elegant or as exhaustive as possible.